Human resources audit: where to start?

 • correct any malfunctions or risks.

-The human resources audit is based on quantitative data (staff turnover, absenteeism, types of contract, etc.), qualitative data (management practices, corporate culture, employee well-being, etc.) and legal data.
-After analyzing all the data collected, the HR audit aims to draw up an action plan to improve the company’s HR performance.
+After analyzing all the data collected, the HR audit aims to draw up an action plan to improve the company’s social and economic performance.

 There are two main types of HR audit: